DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 #### Automatic Pistol

 The automatic pistol is the game's fully automatic weapon.
 It is supposed to be the hardest weapon to control, but it should also have the highest rate of fire.

-The automatic pistol should have a higher DPS than the pistol, but it should also have a higher spread and recoil.
+The automatic pistol focuses on rate of fire, medium range, and decent damage.
+The automatic pistol's limiting factors are its recoil and magazine capacity.
+Players who are able to control the automatic pistol's recoil and properly manage their ammo will be rewarded when using this weapon.

 #### Shotgun